 There is practically no processed, manufactured food that you can buy, that doesn’t have white sugar in it.
 In a way, this does contribute to the terrible obesity problem that city dwelling folk everywhere experience today.
 It is even a big part of the type II diabetes that you read about often.
 You could certainly decide to go with diet versions of everything – that use artificial sweeteners.
 Thhose are chemicals that come with their own baggage.
+Your only alternative then, could be to lay off processed foods and to look for natural sugar substitutes.

 Consider stevia, one of the best natural sugar substitutes around.
 If someone were to just tell you about this sugar alternative that was 300 times as sweet as regular sugar, you would right away think that they were talking about some saccharine like chemical.
 Instead, stevia is completely natural.
 It’s an extract that’s obtained from the stevia plant, and it’s approved by the FDA as a natural sweetener.
 There are a number of commercial brands that market this product now – with names like PureVia and TruVia.